 Yes!
 In their MBA resume, all applicants should include at least the basic details of their educational background including degree name, university, major, minor, GPA and key achievements (such as honor roll or Dean’s List).
 However, applicants with less educational experience, for example, fresh graduates, can add more details about their education such as key research work, impactful projects, meaningful extracurriculars, and so on.

-10. What is the best profile summary for MBA resume?
+9. What's the best profile summary for an MBA resume?

 Your profile summary or MBA resume summary should be a succinct summary of your education and most important professional experiences.
 It is a short statement outlining your professional profile and achievements.